LivelyKernel/lively.next/lively.morphic/rendering/README.md

+The renderer was partially developed in [this repository](https://github.com/linusha/lively-next-direct-renderer-dev), whose git history might provide helpful additional context.

+The first commit regarding the new renderer in this repository is 6faaaac08b14858237083842a3c565c71cc9ec9e.

 # High-level Concept

 When not using something like `vdom`, we need to execute DOM operations ourself.
 However, DOM operations are costly.